Libby Van Cleve

 Founder / Senior Research Scholar

 Vivian Perlis is an historian in American music, specializing in twentieth century composers.
 She is widely known for her publications, lectures, and recording and film productions.
-On the faculty of the Yale School of Music, Perlis is founding-director of Oral History, American Music, a unique archive of oral and video-taped interviews with leading figures in the music world.
-This important collection of source materials is well known and widely-used by scholars, historians, broadcasters, and producers.
+Perlis was the founder of Oral History of American Music and served for many years on the faculty of the Yale School of Music.

 Book publications by Perlis include Charles Ives Remembered: An Oral History (New Haven: Yale University Press, 1974), for which she was awarded the Kinkeldey Prize of the American Musicological Society, and "An Ives Celebration" (Urbana: University of Illinois Press, 1976).
 With composer Aaron Copland, Perlis is co-author of Copland: 1900 Through 1942 (New York: St. Martin's/ Marek, 1984), which garnered a Deems Taylor/ ASCAP award, and Copland: Since 1943 (New York.
 St. Martin's, 1989).
 Her most recent book, Composers' Voices from Ives to Ellington, co-authored with Libby Van Cleve, includes two CDs and is derived from interviews in the OHAM archive.
-Publications by Perlis include numerous articles and reviews.
 Among her productions are recordings of the music of Leo Ornstein and Charles Ives, and television documentaries on Ives, Eubie Blake, Aaron Copland, and John Cage.

 OHAM's interviews are conducted by OHAM staff, as well as freelance interviewers.
 Current interviewers include: